 If the mats are really bad, you’ll need a good groomer to give your cat a lion cut, which means the cat basically gets shaved.
 They’ll have some fur on their tails, heads, and feet and will resemble a lion.

 Exercise and diet are important.
 Maine Coons can be somewhat on the lazy side and can become overweight.
 They can take up to four years to reach their recommended weight of up to 25 pounds.
 Discuss proper nutrition and exercise habits with your veterinarian.
-Because these are large cats, the size of their bodies can take a toll on their kidneys, and they need to have access to fresh water at all times.
+Because this is a large breed of cat, the size of their bodies can take a toll on their kidneys, and they need to have access to fresh water at all times.

 A Main Coon cat will need lots of room to run and move around.
 They can knock things over accidentally since they’re so big.
 By keeping them moving, it will keep their weight down so they can stay healthy and fit.
 Maine Coon cats are considered to be excellent mousers.
 They enjoy hunting and love to play games of “chase the toy” so having toys available is a good idea.